DamarisDeng/AMPDesign/README.md

 ## Requirement

-查询requirement
+**查询requirement**

-We suggest you run the platform under Python 3.7+ with following libs: **查询这个**
+We suggest you run the platform under Python 3.7+ with following libs:

 - TensorFlow
 - Numpy